nroth/tdegb/README.md

 # Contributing

-Please fork the repository or create a branch separate from master, and then submit pull requests.
+Please fork the repository and then submit pull requests.

 # Release